+- a.
+Provide the dollar value amount of match funds by funding category (Federal, State, and Local). - b.
 Provide a narrative detailing the applicant's proposed budget, estimated cost per unit, and sources and uses of matched funds.
 For housing development, also include the cost for property acquisition (or value of land if donated), projected construction hard costs and soft costs, and projected sale prices.
 Matched resources may be in the form of cash or in-kind contributions.
 Examples of match are cash from other grants, land values, donated services, and waived permit fees.
 Points will be awarded for more match provided and bonus points will be provided to applicants that provide a reasonable budget with the highest cost-per-unit ratio.
-Label the narrative as Proposed Budget.